 A swarm isn’t just a group of bees, it is the reproductive unit of a hive.
 In spring, when the food is coming in, and the bee population is swelling, the hive may collectively make the decision to swarm.
 Swarm season is usually from April to June, depending on the weather, but can extend out into late July.
 Eggs are selected to be made into new queens and, when they are capped and ready to go, a large portion of the bees along with the current queen up and leave en mass.
 This is the “prime swarm”.
 They gorge themselves on honey before they go which leaves them able to rapidly build new comb when they arrive at their new home.
 The queen is already able to lay, so things progress pretty rapidly.

 Meanwhile, in the old hive, depending on how many new queens manage to hatch, one or more “cast swarms” may result, where a unmated or “virgin” queen along with a few more bees leave to find a new home.
 A cast swarm takes more time to establish as there are considerably less bees, and the queen cannot lay any eggs until she has mated.
 If she fails to mate, the colony fails.

-Bee swarms in my opinion are the best way of starting a hive.
-These bees have made the decision as a colony to setup a new home.
+Collecting bee swarms, in my opinion, is the best way of starting a hive.
+These bees have made the decision as a colony to set up a new home.
 They are motivated and pre-programmed to provide you exactly what you want to start a new colony, in a new hive, in a new place.
 All you have to do now is catch one!